85ip9gh/SpringBoot_CRUD_1/README.md

 - Added background images made on haikei(https://haikei.app/)
 - Added styling to form elements and divs
 - Changed "my-cars" page to match "home" page styling with cars being inside of "cards" instead of a table
-- Add Redirect Route with path "*" and element "LoginComponent" so that all invalid URLs are redirected to login component
+- Added Redirect Route with path "*" and element "LoginComponent" so that all invalid URLs are redirected to login component
+- Cleaned up react warning errors such as using "==" instead of "==="

 # Initial Sketches:
 ![Sketches for Car Sale Website](./images/CRUD_1_Sketches.png?)